varvarra/CV/README.md

 A 16-week software development bootcamp, focusing on:

  - Object-oriented programming
- - Agile methodologies
+ - Agile methodologies and XP values
+ - Pair programming
  - Test-Driven Development
  - Software Craftsmanship
- - Ruby, Rails, Javascript, Sinatra
- - Rspec, Jasmine,
+ - Full stack web development

 #### Institute of Education, UCL (Sept.
 2012 - Sept.
 2013)

 - MA in Educational Planning, Economics, and International Development
 - 2.1
-- Fieldwork Organisation and Qualitative Data Collection for my ten-thousand word dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
+- Fieldwork Organisation and Qualitative Data Collection for my 10,000 word dissertation on the importance and the use of IT (access to the Web Resources) in primary/secondary schools.
-- I have grown very interested about an Educational Technology subject during that year, which further led me to deepen my own research in the field.
+- Developed an interest about Educational Technology during that year, which further led me to deepen my own research in the field.
 That, in turn, has eventually put me on a path of software development.

 #### Manchester Business School, University of Manchester (Sept.
 2008 – June 2012)
 - BA in International Business, Finance, and Economics
-- Presentations & extracurricular research focused on SMEs, Information Management & Global Business Innovations

 #### Nanyang Technological University, Singapore	(Jan.
 2011 – May 2011)

 - Semester Exchange Program
 - I had a great chance to experience a very different learning and cultural environment, and to travel a lot in the region with people from all over the world.
-- Leading a group project related to Creative Marketing Strategies for Societal Problems
+- Led a group project related to Creative Marketing Strategies for Societal Problems

 #### University of Manchester (Sept.
 2007 – June 2008)

 - 1st year of IT Management for Business course
-- Modules studied: Intro to Computer Science, Human Computer Interaction,
+- Modules studied: Intro to Computer Science, Human Computer Interaction, Database Management, Courses in Management and Marketing

 #### King's School Oxford, UK (Sep 2007 - Jun 2008)
 - Overall result - 75%
 - Subjects: Mathematics, Data and Statistics, Physics, Human Geography

 ## Experience